 We listen a great deal from devices now in the modern times.
 If you do not read something on a device, chances are you listen to it.
-It can be that you are listening to an audio book, or to a movie, you could be listening to songs or talking with someone on your device.
+It can be that you are listening to an audiobook, or to a movie, you could be listening to songs or talking with someone on your device.
 No matter the case, it cannot be denied the importance of audio in today’s devices.
-There are several ways to listen to the audio, most common of which are through speakers or a headphone.
-While speakers are fine and good at home, it is more common to use headphones, especially when you are travelling or there are several people in the place.
+There are several ways to listen to the audio, most common of which is through speakers or a headphone.
+While speakers are fine and good at home, it is more common to use headphones, especially when you are traveling or there are several people in the place.

 Sometimes it is preferable to use wireless headphones over wired ones for many reasons.
 Before, wireless headphones were extremely clumsy; they were large and didn’t look good, this is in addition to the bad audio it gives off and it was very pricey for something not worth it.
 Now, wireless technology has evolved a lot and choosing the best wireless headphones 2014 for you is not difficult.
 Albeit still a bit expensive, there are some available for lower prices and yet are still worth it.
 This article will discuss the different types of wireless headphones.